plewto/CYCO3/examples/creating-a-project.md

 2. A MIDI directory where all generated MIDI files are stored.

-A bare bones project named 'Foo' has the following structure.
+A minimal project named 'Foo' has the following structure.

      ~/cyco-projects/
         |